CrisisCleanup/old-crisiscleanup-3-web/src/definitions/userroles/README.md

    - Possible Values: `true`, `false`
    - Required: Yes
    - Default: `true`
- - `verySensitive`: Overrides how to treat "verySensitive" class data by applying a single redaction pattern to all verySensitive class data in all mediums, in all circumstances.
+ - `viewSensitive`: Overrides how to treat "verySensitive" class data by applying a single redaction pattern to all verySensitive class data in all mediums, in all circumstances.
 This is for when a VRC invites guest workers to Crisis Cleanup.
 They are semi-trusted members of the public, but should not have access to very sensitive information.
 Note: This can create a serious administration challenge in the future when abused.
    - Applies to: All roles
    - Possible Values: `redactDigits` (preferred), `hideField`, `truncateToFive`, `redactAll`, `convertToBoolean`, `noRedaction`, `inherit`
    - Required: Yes
-   - Default: `inherit`
+   - Default: `inherit` from organization
+ - `level`: The relative level of the role.
+E.g. "Primary Contact" is higher than "Worker."
+Used to mildly regulate access to certain features.
+   - Applies to: All roles
+   - Possible Values: integer
+   - Required: Yes
+   - Default: "2"

 ## Attribute Suffix Conventions
  - `_t`: This attribute must be translated.
 The value of a translatable key refers to a translated string key in `\src\services\translation.js`